 We are required to abandon something that provided familiarity and comfort, while simultaneously compelled toward the impenetrable mystery of what lies ahead.
 The experience of pain and suffering is a necessity.
 We must undertake the work of making ourselves large enough to endure the turbulence that destabilizes our inner life.

-In the end, we will find ourselves alone inside a difficult transition.
+In the end, we will find ourselves alone in a difficult transition.
 There is no path to follow.
 No program to adopt.
 And it is here, amid our abandonment, that creativity becomes the essence survival.